albigi/Ready19-RockTheBot/docs/README.md

 Now the translation middleware is plugged-in, it is time to construct the card that lets the user select their language.

->If the bot's response to the user needs to contain something other than text, we can use a card to display any combination of text, speech, images, buttons, and input fields.
+>If the bot's response to the user needs to contain something other than text, you can use a card to display any combination of text, speech, images, buttons, and input fields.
 There are different types of cards, depending on what type of interaction you are designing for your bot.

-We have used a HeroCard as a simple way to present buttons to the user.
-The HeroCard allows us to create a list of suggested actions that will be shown to the user for a single turn of the conversation.
+You will use a HeroCard as a simple way to present buttons to the user.
+The HeroCard allows to create a list of suggested actions to shown to the user for every conversation turn.

-In the **RockTheBot.cs** file, locate the **SendLanguageCardAsync** method:
+In the **RockTheBot.cs** file, locate the **SendLanguageCardAsync** method (**line 179**):

 ```C#
 private static async Task SendLanguageCardAsync(ITurnContext turnContext, CancellationToken cancellationToken)